 But you’re probably interested in the details.
 So here you go.

-After earning my graduate degree in counseling, I interned and worked as a counselor at Odyssey Family Counseling Center.
-Then, for four years I was proud to provide counseling and parent coaching for four years in the north Atlanta suburbs with McConaghie Counseling.
-I have also previously contracted with Emory University’s Counseling & Psychological Services to provide psychotherapy for undergraduate and graduate students.
-I hold a license through the State of Georgia as a Licensed Professional Counselor and am also a Nationally Certified Counselor through the National Board of Certified Counselors.
-My undergraduate degree is from Wesleyan University in Connecticut.
-My graduate degree is from Georgia State University.
-I adhere to the Code of Ethics of the American Counselor Association and to the ethical and professional standards of the Georgia State Composite Board for Licensed Professional Counselors, Marriage and Family Therapists, and Licensed Clinical Social Workers.
+After earning her graduate degree in counseling, Dana interned and worked as a counselor at Odyssey Family Counseling Center.
+Then, for four years she was proud to provide counseling and parent coaching for four years in the north Atlanta suburbs with McConaghie Counseling.
+Dana has also previously contracted with Emory University’s Counseling & Psychological Services to provide psychotherapy for undergraduate and graduate students.
+She holds a license through the State of Georgia as a Licensed Professional Counselor and am also a Nationally Certified Counselor through the National Board of Certified Counselors.
+Dana is a Level One MBSR Teacher certified through the Mindfulness Center at Brown University School of Public Health and a Certified Professional Counselor Supervisor (CPCS) in the state of Georgia.
+Her undergraduate degree is from Wesleyan University in Connecticut.
+Her graduate degree is from Georgia State University.
+And yes, she definitely adheres to the Code of Ethics of the American Counselor Association and to the ethical and professional standards of the Georgia State Composite Board for Licensed Professional Counselors, Marriage and Family Therapists, and Licensed Clinical Social Workers.

-If you’re really, really interested in details then you can learn more about my experience–including trainings and workshops I’ve provided–through my LinkedIn page.
-Or read my blog or check out how about how my colleague Maggie Akstin and I think about counseling by reading What To Expect: The Stone Cottage Counseling Way.
+If you’re really, really interested in details then you can learn more about Dana’s experience–including trainings and workshops she’s provided–through her LinkedIn page.
+Or read Dana’s blog or check out how about how she thinks about counseling by reading What To Expect: The Stone Cottage Counseling Way.